American Hair Research Summit, Orlando, May 14-16th

 Probably the most exciting and promising result was in the new medicine Breezula –a novel, topical, anti-androgen that is in phase II of development.
 In this 3-arm study of 95 patients, Breezula showed higher hair growth (39%) than Minoxidil (36%).
 Furthermore, this medication has a favorable safety profile with no reported side effects.
 It can also be used in premenopausal women, unlike finasteride.
 Another interesting lecture was on the Kerastem study results presented by Dr. Gorana Kuka Epstein presented.
 In early androgenic alopecia (Norwood III), a 29% increase in growth of terminal hair was noted, definitely confirming the new era of treating hair loss with regenerative medicine.

-The panel on PRP therapy was named “Hope or Hype” as many answers on this therapy remain unanswered such as: how to concentrate PRP, what is the protocol of injection, what should be the frequency of treatments, etc. Despite this, interest in this therapy is still growing and doctors who perform it view it as very effective.
+The panel on Growth Factors therapy was named “Hope or Hype” as many answers on this therapy remain unanswered such as: how to concentrate Growth Factors, what is the protocol of injection, what should be the frequency of treatments, etc. Despite this, interest in this therapy is still growing and doctors who perform it view it as very effective.

 If there was one take home message from this session, it is to start viewing cicatricial alopecias as systematic conditions.
 Features of Frontal Fibrosing Alopecia (FFA) include facial papules, regression of frontal veins, facial papules, and eyebrow and body hair loss.
 Oral isotretionoid was routinely used to treat facial papules, with somewhat positive effects on hair loss.
 A common recommendation is that tt is safe to do a hair transplant procedure in patients with cicatricial alopecia after two years of stable hair loss while maintaining the patient on proper therapy.